-The Hip Op-eration Crew members are all neighbours on Waiheke Island.
-Crew members include Violet, a 96 year old in a wheelchair; four people who use other types of mobility aids (including a zimmer frame and walking sticks), 14 members in their 80s and early 90s, many people who are deaf, and one member who is legally blind.
-The average age is 76 years old and there are eight men and 29 women in the Crew – including a mother (96 years old) and her son and daughter-in-law (both 69 years old).
+The Hip Op-eration Crew members include Violet, a 96 year old in a wheelchair; four people who use other types of mobility aids (including a zimmer frame and walking sticks), 14 members in their 80s and early 90s, many people who are deaf, and one member who is legally blind.
+The average age is 76 years old and there are eight men and 29 women in the Crew – including a mother (96 years old) and her son and daughter in law (both 69 years old).

 The dance the Hip Op-eration Crew will perform during the Mega Crew Division competition on 26th April will be the first time the Crew will be performing their full dance routine in public.
 Up until that point, only ‘sneak peek’ performances have been performed publicly.

 The Hip Op-eration Crew, which aims to reduce the stigma of aging through entertainment, used to be called The World’s Oldest Flash Mob and did surprise performances around Auckland in 2012.
 However, in January 2013 they set themselves up as an official Hip Hop dance group called ‘The Hip Op-eration Crew’.
 The Patron, known as the ‘Official Groupie’, of The Hip Op-eration Crew is Dame Catherine Tizard, affectionately called ‘Dame T’ by the Crew.

 Following the New Zealand National Hip Hop Championships, the Crew then hopes to travel to Las Vegas to do a tribute performance at the World Hip Hop Championships in August 2013.